 Then why not consider a job with us…

-One Community are looking for a personable, flexible individual to join our Options Community team, you will be required to work as part of a team at our Day Centres and the additional opportunity to workindependently within the community at clients homes.
+One Community are looking for a personable, flexible individual to join our Options Community Team, you will be required to work independently within the community at clients homes.

-This role will involve supporting clients to take part in activities, food preparation, companionship, administration of medication, support to access appointments and the community, managing their home and elements of personal care with our clients.
+This role will involve supporting clients to take part in activities, food preparation, companionship, support to access appointments and the community, managing their home including domestic duties.

 The post holder will need to be organised, an excellent communicator and forward thinking.
-The role will be varied, challenging and rewarding ensuring that our services meet the needs of our local community.
+This role will be varied, challenging and rewarding ensuring that our services meet the needs of our local community.

 Regular supervision will be provided.